Login Sign in

 Understanding Separation Anxiety in Pets

 Separation anxiety in pets is triggered when humans leave their dogs or cats alone.
-While not all pets will experience separation anxiety when their owners return to work, many will struggle.
+While not all pets will experience separation anxiety when their owners aren’t at home, many will struggle.

-Some adopted pandemic pets have never spent a full day alone.
-And even pets who used to be content home alone during the day have gotten accustomed to all the attention and having their human family members close during the pandemic.
+Maybe your pet has never spent a full day alone yet.
+Or maybe your pet used to be content home alone during the day but has gotten accustomed to all the attention and having their human family members close by.

 Some common signs of pet separation anxiety include: